tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 Ability).
 Backgrounds should remain representative of a real person (eg. not five dots in Influence and nothing else).

-<u>Swarms function as Retainers.
-One dot represents a Swarm that can
-attack one adult, human sized creature.
+Swarms function as Retainers.
+One dot represents a Swarm that can attack one adult, human sized creature.
 For each additional dot, the swarm can attack one more creature, and has two additional health levels.
-In addition, Medium Melee Weapons (+2) will also do normal damage.</u>
+In addition, Medium Melee Weapons (+2) will also do normal damage.

 You may spend XP you earn on your Retainers if you wish.
-No Ally, Retainer, or Contact may have any sort of Numina. <u>If this Retainer Dies through no fault of the way you played them, you are refunded the XP you spent.</u>
+No Ally, Retainer, or Contact may have any sort of Numina.
+If this Retainer Dies through no fault of the way you played them, you are refunded the XP you spent.

 **Mentor and Library:** There are a couple of Backgrounds that can support learning Blood Sorcery: chiefly, Mentor and Library.
 This source